21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 Oranges offer many health benefits, along with being one of the most popular options on this list of the healthiest fruits.
 Notably, vitamins are one of the things that make oranges one of the healthiest fruits.

-Oranges are especially rich in vitamin C, making them one of the best foods that boost the immune system, and they have some vitamin E, magnesium, potassium and folate.
+Oranges are especially rich in vitamin C, making them one of the best foods that boost the immune system and also provide folate, potassium and small amounts of calcium and magnesium.

-These healthy fruits are also high in bone-building calcium, with the International Osteoporosis Foundation highlighting oranges as one of the best fruits to eat to increase calcium intake.
+Whole oranges supply fiber, while calcium-fortified orange juice offers more calcium but less fiber.
+The International Osteoporosis Foundation highlights oranges as one of the best fruits to eat to increase calcium intake.

 Oranges Nutritional Info (per 140-gram fruit)